Statistical Inference for Heterogeneous Treatment Effects Discovered by Generic Machine Learning in Randomized Experiments: The Proposed Methodology

-When compared to the standard variance estimator, there is an additional third term, which results from the fact that the cutoff points are estimated.
-Since exactly $n/K$ data points are taken to have $\hat{f}_k(\bX_i)=1$, the value of this function is negatively correlated across units, i.e., $\Corr(\hat{f}_k(\bX_i),\hat{f}_k(\bX_j))<0$, resulting in this additional negative term.
-The variance can be consistently estimated by replacing each unknown parameter with its sample analogue,
+When compared to the standard variance estimator, there are additional two terms.
+These terms result from the fact that the cutoff points are estimated, yielding a cross-unit correlation in terms of $\hat{f}_k(\bX_i)Y_i(t)$.
+Since exactly $n/K$ data points are taken to have $\hat{f}_k(\bX_i)=1$, the value of this function is generally negatively correlated across units, i.e., $\Corr(\hat{f}_k(\bX_i),\hat{f}_k(\bX_j))<0$.